Denys Berinchyk: Professional boxing career

 Berinchyk made his professional debut against Tarik Madni on 29 August 2015.
 He won the fight by a fourth-round stoppage, as Madni retired at the end of the round.
 Berinchyk amassed a 7–0 record during the next two years, with four stoppage victories.

 Berinchyk was booked to face Allan Vallespin for the vacant WBO Oriental lightweight title on 16 December 2017, in the main event of a card which took place at the Ice Palace Terminal in Brovary, Ukraine.
 He won the fight by a dominant sixth-round knockout.
 Berinchyk made his first WBO Oriental title defense against Jose Luis Prieto on 23 June 2018.
 He won the fight by a sixth-round stoppage, as Prieto retired at the end of the round.

 Berinchyk was scheduled to face for the vacant WBO International lightweight title Rosekie Cristobal on 22 December 2018.
 He won the fight by a seventh-round technical knockout.
 Berinchyk made his first WBO International title defense against the veteran Nihito Arakawa on 20 April 2019.
 He won the fight by unanimous decision, with scores of 120–107, 118–109 and 120–107.
 Berinchyk made his second title defense against Patricio Lopez Moreno on 5 October 2019.
 He won the fight by unanimous decision, with scores of 120–109, 120–108 and 120–108.

 Berinchyk was booked to make his third title defense against the 21–1 Hector Edgardo Sarmiento on 22 February 2020.
 He won the fight by unanimous decision, with scores of 117–112, 118–110 and 117–111.
 Berinchyk made his fourth WBO International title defense against Viorel Simion on 8 October 2020.
 Simion retired from the bout at the end of the seventh round.

 Berinchyk made the fifth defense of his WBO regional title against Jose Sanchez on 21 March 2021.
 He made quick work of Sanchez, as he won the fight by a third-round technical knockout.
 Berinchyk made his sixth title defense against the former WBO International titleholder Isa Chaniev on 19 December 2021.
 He won the fight by unanimous decision, with scores of 118–112, 116–112 and 118–111.

 WBO Lightweight Champion

 Berinchyk vs. Navarrete

 Berinchyk was scheduled to face Emanuel Navarrete for the vacant WBO lightweight title at Pechanga Arena in San Diego, California on 18 May 2024.
 Berinchyk won the fight by split decision with the scores 115–113, 116–112, 112–116.

 Berinchyk vs. Davis

 Berinchyk was scheduled to make the first defense of his WBO lightweight title against Keyshawn Davis on 14 February 2025 in New York.
 Berinchyk lost the fight by knockout in the fourth round with a left body shot.
+Prior to the bout Davis stated that the Berinchyk camp gave him a gift of bananas and watermelon.

+Berinchyk vs. Noakes

+Berinchyk faced former world title challenger Sam Noakes at The O2 Arena in London, England, on 29 August 2026.
+He lost the fight, which was for the vacant WBO International lightweight title, by unanimous decision.